 Vintage Make-up rules on eve of the 1940s –

 The foremost purpose of using rouge is to give a delicate bloom to the skin.
-While clever tricks can be done with it in overcoming facial faults, we still have to agree that whether worn correctly or incorrectly it does much for a woman’s face.
+While clever tricks can overcome facial faults, rouge applied worn correctly does much for a woman’s face.

 Original downloadable vintage makeup guides.

-3. Apply more lipstick if you need it to cover uneven places.
-Lips should be well covered and have a clear-cut, even line all around the outer edges.
+- Apply more lipstick if you need it to cover uneven places.
+Cover well and have a clear-cut, even line all around the outer edges.

-5. For many women the use of the tissue is the last step of lipstick application, but if anyone has difficulty in keeping lipstick in place, powder the lips lightly as the fifth step.
+- For many women – use of the tissue is the last step of lipstick application.
+If anyone has difficulty in keeping lipstick in place, powder the lips lightly as the fifth step.

-6. Then moisten the lips a little with the toingue.
+- Then moisten the lips a little with the tongue.
 Lipstick applied in this way will remain fresh and beautiful for hours.

 Further Tips for Pretty Lips